 Understanding the definition and benefits of interactive marketing is well and good, but how can your brand put this into practice?
 Here are a few different types of interactive marketing campaigns:

 1. Contests and Giveaways

 Consumers love contests and giveaways, provided they are relevant to their interests.
-They’re quick and simple to enter.
-Ulta Beauty is just one brand that frequently has contests on its Instagram page.
+They’re quick and simple to enter. #beautygiveaway is just one way consumers can find brands that frequently have contests on their Instagram pages.

 Quizzes are another way to foster interaction among your audience.
 Some websites and social media platforms have quizzes, and the final result gives customers more insight into their product choices.
 This can help customers figure out more about their needs or even get past some objections during the sales process.

 You can email messages ready to send when a triggering event happens, such as an abandoned shopping cart or a repeat visit to your website.
 Let the customer know that you appreciate them considering your business and provide them with some useful information or an incentive to make the sale.

 One way that companies can improve the customer experience is by asking for feedback throughout the sales process.
 Polls and surveys provide brands with valuable data about processes and product usefulness.
 They also let customers know that you care about opinion.

 Putting the right type of content in front of the customer at the right time can produce fantastic results.
 An instructive video might not be helpful to someone who is in the research phase but can be invaluable to a customer that is struggling with implementing your solution.